9001/copyparty/README.md

 ## file indexing

-file indexing relies on two databases, the up2k filetree (`-e2d`) and the metadata tags (`-e2t`).
+file indexing relies on two database tables, the up2k filetree (`-e2d`) and the metadata tags (`-e2t`), stored in `.hist/up2k.db`.
 Configuration can be done through arguments, volume flags, or a mix of both.

 through arguments:
 * `-e2d` enables file indexing on upload
-* `-e2ds` scans writable folders for new files on startup
+* `-e2ds` also scans writable folders for new files on startup
-* `-e2dsa` scans all mounted volumes (including readonly ones)
+* `-e2dsa` also scans all mounted volumes (including readonly ones)
 * `-e2t` enables metadata indexing on upload
-* `-e2ts` scans for tags in all files that don't have tags yet
+* `-e2ts` also scans for tags in all files that don't have tags yet
-* `-e2tsr` deletes all existing tags, does a full reindex
+* `-e2tsr` also deletes all existing tags, doing a full reindex

 the same arguments can be set as volume flags, in addition to `d2d` and `d2t` for disabling:
 * `-v ~/music::r:c,e2dsa:c,e2tsr` does a full reindex of everything on startup